top of page

 FAQs:

-Can I use a pressure washer to clean my outdoor unit?
 No. The pressure can damage the fins and reduce efficiency.
 Use a standard hose with light pressure.

-How often should I clean my outdoor AC unit?
 At least once or twice a year — ideally before spring and summer.
-Also check after yard work or storms.
+Also, check after yard work or storms.

-Avoid HVAC Repair in Lewisville TX: Prevent Now or Pay Later
+Avoid HVAC Repair in Lewisville, TX: Prevent Now or Pay Later

 By doing just these three simple things — replacing your filter, flushing your drain lines, and keeping your outdoor unit clean — you can avoid most of the emergency calls we see every summer in Lewisville.